Difference between CD and DVD

 There are few differences between CD and DVD as the latter is derived from the former.
-Let us now discuss the difference between CD and DVD listed in the table below.
+Let us see the difference between CD and DVD listed in the table below:

 CD (Compact Disc)

 They have single-layer pf pits.

 Channel Bit Length is 113 nanometers.

 The thickness is 1.2mm.

 Data Transfer Rate is 1.4 to 1.6 megabits per second.

 The recording layer is in proximity to the top of the disc.